ak77m/hikvision2nodered/README.md

 # hikvision2nodered
-Receiving events from Hikvision devices in NodeRed Only notification subscription is used.
+Receiving events from Hikvision devices in NodeRed.
+Only notification subscription is used.

-Unfortunately I couldn't get XML directly, NodeRed doesn't accept the format General idea of ​​this approach (many thanks to the author) - https://flows.nodered.org/flow/12569b0e9e05c773ce54aa923f68c110
+Unfortunately I couldn't get XML directly, NodeRed doesn't accept the format.
+General idea of ​​this approach (many thanks to the author) - https://flows.nodered.org/flow/12569b0e9e05c773ce54aa923f68c110